jakubvalenta/video-pi/README.md

     It will restore your desktop configuration from a backup made when installing Video Pi.

-    Then uninstall the Video Pi package and its dependency udevil as root:
+2. Uninstall the Video Pi package and its dependency udevil as root:

     ``` shell
     sudo apt --purge remove udevil video-pi